Garibaldi shirt

-A Garibaldi shirt, also called Garibaldi jacket or Camicia rossa, was a woman's fashion, a red wool shirt named after the Italian patriot Giuseppe Garibaldi first popularized in 1860.
+A Garibaldi shirt, also called Garibaldi jacket or Camicia rossa, was an article of women's, a red wool shirt named after the Italian patriot Giuseppe Garibaldi first popularized in 1860.
 It was the direct ancestor of the modern women's blouse.

 Garibaldi's Redshirts

-Giuseppe Garibaldi (1807–1882) was an Italian folk hero, a nationalist in favor of Italian independence from Austrian domination.
+Giuseppe Garibaldi (1807–1882) was an Italian folk hero, a nationalist in favor of Italian independence from Austria.
 Garibaldi's "total sincerity and honesty, and exceptional physical courage gave him the kind of personal magnetism which made women of all classes love him, and men of all classes follow him in circumstances of acute danger."
 During the Expedition of the Thousand campaign in 1860, his volunteer followers were known as Redshirts (Camicie Rosse in Italian) for their uniforms (or rather shirts, as they could not afford full uniforms), and it is these who inspired the fashion.

 Garibaldi shirt

 According to a brief history of the shirt waist written in 1902, the fashion for the Garibaldi shirt was initiated by Empress Eugénie of France.
-Its first mention is in 1860, and clothing historian says of it: "The Garibaldi jacket, of scarlet cashmere with military trimmings of gold braid, was hailed as 'the gem of the season'."
+Its first mention is in 1860, and clothing historian C. Willett Cunnington says of it: "The Garibaldi jacket, of scarlet cashmere with military trimmings of gold braid, was hailed as 'the gem of the season'."
 It was extremely popular during the first half of the 1860s.
 Versions in white and lighter fabrics also appeared, and children frequently wore it.